Team-Grace/devgrace/docs/prepareDocs/en/utils/device/isClient.md

 # isClient

-Function to check if the JavaScript runtime environment is a `Client(browser)`.
+A function to check if the JavaScript runtime environment is a `Client(browser)`.

 If it returns `true`, it is a client environment.